DalmatianuSebikk/mr-kitty/README.md

         It also returns the version and the name of the client's Operating System.
         For now, mrKitty is not doing too much, I just wanted to learn how can I actually do this.
         There is a lot of work, I will add other functionalities sooner or later.

+        Sending and receiving is still broken.
+Going to fix it soon.
 ```

 # How do you use it?